Voting rights of Indigenous Australians: Expansion to full Aboriginal franchise

-Campaigns for indigenous civil rights in Australia gathered momentum from the 1930s.
+Campaigns for Indigenous civil rights in Australia gathered momentum from the 1930s.
 In 1938, with the participation of leading Indigenous activists like Douglas Nicholls, the Australian Aborigines' League and the Aborigines Progressive Association organised a protest "Day of Mourning" to mark the 150th anniversary of the arrival of the First Fleet of British settlers in Australia and launched a campaign for full civil rights for all Aboriginal peoples.
+The Lyons government's New Deal for Aborigines announced in 1939 promised additional civil rights, including voting rights, as the culmination of a process of cultural assimilation.
+However, progress was limited; in 1941, Victor Turner, the Chief Electoral Officer, wrote to his departmental head Joseph Carrodus that "no responsible authority would seriously advocate the grant of all political and other rights [...] to aboriginals generally.
+To do so could only result in utter chaos and the opening of the way to extensive abuses".

-In 1949, the Commonwealth Electoral Act 1949 reversed Garran's interpretation of section 41 and confirmed that all those who could vote in their states could vote in federal elections.
-This gave the right to vote to Aboriginal people in all states except Queensland and Western Australia.
+In 1949, the Commonwealth Electoral Act 1949 reversed the narrow interpretation of section 41 and confirmed that all those who could vote in their states could vote in federal elections.
 Also, those who had served in the military were expressly entitled to vote.
+However, this meant that almost all Indigenous people in Queensland and Western Australia, and those who were not registered to vote in the other states, were still not entitled to vote at the federal level unless they were a current or former member of the defence forces.

 In the 1960s, influenced by the strong civil rights movements in the United States and South Africa, many changes in Aboriginal peoples' rights and treatment followed, including removal of restrictions on voting rights.
 In 1962, the Menzies government amended the Commonwealth Electoral Act to give Indigenous people the right to enrol and vote in Commonwealth elections irrespective of their voting rights at the state level.
 If they were enrolled, it was compulsory for them to vote as per non-Indigenous citizens.
 However, enrolment itself was not compulsory.
-Western Australia gave Indigenous citizens the vote in the State in the same year, and Queensland followed in 1965.

-In 1983, the Electoral Act was amended, to remove optional enrolment for Indigenous citizens, and removing any differentiation or distinction based on race in the Australian electoral system.
+In 1983, the Electoral Act was amended to remove optional enrolment for Indigenous citizens, and removing any differentiation or distinction based on race in the Australian electoral system.